 When writing your book you should separate the writing from the formatting.
 Write first, format later.
-However, there are some steps you can make when writing that will make the job of formatting easier and help prevent errors in the formatting process.
+However, there are some steps you can make when writing your book in Microsoft Word that will make the job of formatting your book easier and help prevent errors in the book formatting process.

-Below are some of the most common issues I see in documents sent to me to be formatted.
+Below are some of the most common issues I see in book documents sent to Jera Publishing to be formatted.

 - Extra spaces or tabs used to create an indent for the first line of each paragraph